SorayaM123/Chipyard-Verilator-Using/README.md

 ### Setup Riscv tools

-In the following, need to initializes all submodules, installs a toolchain, and runs other setups.
+In the following, you need to initialize all submodules, install a toolchain, and run other setups.

     $ ./build-setup.sh riscv-tools